theguylex/goblinn-clan-wars/README.md

 *Style the dropdown

-*Ensure the dropdow displays on-hover over the navlinks
+*Ensure the dropdown displays on-hover over the navlinks

 *Implement responsiveness using media queries